 b-12-4.
 4 hours minimum @ 0°F to 20°F (-18°C to -7°C).

-Handle the newly assembled joints in a careful way during these periods.
+Handle the newly assembled joints carefully during these periods.
 If you find gaps (step 11) or loose fits are encountered in the system, double these periods.

 b-13.
-Make sure the system shall not be pressurized until the joints have cured for at least as long as recommended by the manufacturer.
+Make sure the system is not pressurized until the joints have cured for at least the time recommended by the manufacturer.

 C. Water Supply Pipe Installation For connection with threads (i.e., valve to pipes or fittings and vice-versa)

 c-1.
-Secure the threaded valves or fittings to the joint is good that the threads are not worn out and the rotation to fix is reverse with the other.
+Secure the threaded valves or fittings to the joint so that the threads are not worn out, and the rotation to fix is reversed from the other.

 c-2.
 Use approved fittings to join valves to threaded metal valves.